jerosidDev/MainIntranetApp/README.md

 The solution was to use the browser to view data and charts.
 It became an intranet web application providing other services to colleagues.

 # Structure of the solution
-  -	MainIntranetApp : main service accessible through AD identification and a browser for end users (colleagues)
+  -	MainIntranetApp : main service accessible through AD authentication and a browser for end users (colleagues)
   -	CompanyDbUpdate: run on the server daily to update the company database

 	    - Use the two following internal web APIs for the update